thelabnyc/django-oscar-bluelight/README.rst

 Import Bluelight's settings into your projects `settings.py` file.::

     from oscar.defaults import *
-    from oscarbluelight.defaults import OSCAR_DASHBOARD_NAVIGATION # Needed so that Bluelight's views show up in the dashboard from oscar import OSCAR_MAIN_TEMPLATE_DIR, get_core_apps
+    from oscarbluelight.defaults import *  # NOQA # Needed so that Bluelight's views show up in the dashboard from oscar import OSCAR_MAIN_TEMPLATE_DIR, get_core_apps
     from oscarbluelight import BLUELIGHT_TEMPLATE_DIR